 25 Nov: PM Sharif arrives in Ashgabat on a two-day official visit to Turkmenistan.
 Sharif is leading a Pakistani delegation to the first-ever Global Conference on Sustainable Transport – 2030 Agenda for Sustainable Development – being held at Ashgabat under the auspices of the United Nations.

 Then, these are road and railway transport routes being developed from scratched or upgraded under CPEC.
 Source: Bloomberg

 The next in line of mass-transit projects is Lahore’s 27km Orange Line Metro Train (OLMT, a Mass Rapid Transit, or MRT, project).

-Built at the cost of Rs 154 billion, the train service is set to launch in August 2018.
-Over 200,000 people will travel by Orange Line train every day through 26 train stations.
+Built at the cost of Rs 154 billion, the train service is set to launch in August 2018 (delayed).
+Over 250,000 people will travel by Orange Line train every day through 26 train stations.

 OLMT is currently facing delays because of a court order stopping civil works near 11 heritage sites that need to be protected.
 A review is under way.

 One additional feature will be provision of free public WiFi service through 192 hotspots in three Punjab cities running Metro buses including Metro stations.
 PTCL is managing this WiFi service.

 Then comes Karachi’s 21.7km Green Line Metro bus service (BRT) at a cost of Rs 24.6 billion through a federal grant.
 The construction work has hit many snags, with much of civil works from Surjani Town to Guru Mandir now complete by May 2018.

 Green Line is set to start service by August of 2018, although there are snags on who will operate it.
 Nearly 350,000 passengers will use the service daily through 25 bus stations.